Three-point correlation functions in the $\mathfrak{sl}_3$ Toda theory I: Reflection coefficients: Introduction

 In a follow-up article and building on the results of the present manuscript we will show that some $\mathfrak{sl}_3$ Toda three-point correlation functions, defined thanks to our probabilistic framework, can be explicitly computed and that their values agree with predictions from the physics literature~\cite{FaLi0, FaLi1}.
-Namely we will prove in~\cite{Toda_correl2} that if $\mathfrak{C}_\gamma(\alpha_0,\alpha_1,\alpha_\infty)$ denotes the expression proposed by Fateev-Litvinov in~\cite[Equation (21)]{FaLi1}, then the following holds true: \begin{thmcite} For $\gamma\in[1,\sqrt2)$ and $\mathfrak{g}=\mathfrak{sl}_3$, assume that $\alpha_1$ as prescribed in~\cite[Equation (21)]{FaLi1}.
-Then as soon as it makes sense:
+Namely we will prove in~\cite{Toda_correl2} that if $C^{\text{FL}}_\gamma(\alpha_1,\alpha_2,\alpha_3)$ denotes the expression proposed by Fateev-Litvinov in~\cite[Equation (21)]{FaLi1}, then the following holds true: \begin{thmcite}[Adapted from Theorem 1.2 in~\cite{Toda_correl2}] For $\gamma\in[1,\sqrt2)$ and $\mathfrak{g}=\mathfrak{sl}_3$, assume that $\alpha_1$ is as prescribed in~\cite[Equation (21)]{FaLi1}.
+Then as soon as $\alpha_0,\alpha_1$ and $\alpha_\infty$ satisfy the Seiberg bounds~\cite[Item (1) of Theorem 1.1]{Toda_construction}: